 In April, Minnesota's Catholic leaders issued a protective order to keep secret the identities of 46 former priests suspected of sexually abusing children at the St. Paul-Minneapolis and Winona Archdioceses.

 The church's controversial move came during a lawsuit filed against the St. Paul-Minneapolis and Winona dioceses.
 Attorney Jeff Anderson accused leaders of suppressing information on an alleged sex abuser in the church.
-Anderson—who'd filed numerous suits alleging molestation by priests, and whose own daughter was abused decades ago by a clergyman—requested the hitherto undisclosed names be made public, arguing that the public safety was otherwise jeopardized.
+Anderson--who'd filed numerous suits alleging molestation by priests, and whose own daughter was abused decades ago by a clergyman--requested the hitherto undisclosed names be made public, arguing that the public safety was otherwise jeopardized.

 Catholic brass disagreed and filed a protective order to prevent the disclosure.
 The motion was successful.
 To this day, the names remain sealed.

 "They could still be in positions of authority or working with children," Anderson says.
 "It's an outrage.
-We feel that concealing the priests' names from the communities in which they continue to live and work puts the public at risk."
+We feel that concealing the priests' names from the communities in which they continue to live and work puts the public is at risk."